rekmarks/web3-sagas/README.md

-import { compose, createStore, applyMiddleware } from 'redux' import createSagaMiddleWare from 'redux-saga' import { all } from 'redux-saga/effects' import { addInitialContractType } from 'web3-sagas'
+import { compose, createStore, applyMiddleware } from 'redux' import createSagaMiddleWare from 'redux-saga' import { all } from 'redux-saga/effects' import { addInitialContractType, addListeners } from 'web3-sagas'

 import { reducer, initialState } from './rootReducer' import rootSaga from './rootSaga'